whaakman/azure-docs.nl-nl/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

 Wanneer de vergroten/verkleinen bewerking voltooid is, de `ProvisioningState` wordt gewijzigd in `Succeeded`.
 Als u wilt maken van de volgende vergroten/verkleinen bewerking, zoals het wijzigen van Basic naar Standard en vervolgens wijzigen van de grootte, moet u wachten totdat de vorige bewerking voltooid is of u een vergelijkbaar met de volgende fout ontvangt.

-    Set-AzureRmRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.
+    Set-AzRedisCache : Conflict: The resource '...' is not in a stable state, and is currently unable to accept the update request.

 ## <a name="to-get-information-about-an-azure-cache-for-redis"></a>Voor informatie over een Azure-Cache voor Redis
-U kunt informatie over het gebruik van een cache ophalen de [Get-AzureRmRedisCache](https://docs.microsoft.com/powershell/module/azurerm.rediscache/get-azurermrediscache?view=azurermps-6.6.0) cmdlet.
+U kunt informatie over het gebruik van een cache ophalen de [Get-AzRedisCache](https://docs.microsoft.com/powershell/module/az.rediscache/get-azrediscache) cmdlet.

-Voor een overzicht van de parameters en hun beschrijvingen voor `Get-AzureRmRedisCache`, voer de volgende opdracht uit.
+Voor een overzicht van de parameters en hun beschrijvingen voor `Get-AzRedisCache`, voer de volgende opdracht uit.

-    PS C:\> Get-Help Get-AzureRmRedisCache -detailed
+    PS C:\> Get-Help Get-AzRedisCache -detailed

     NAME
-        Get-AzureRmRedisCache
+        Get-AzRedisCache

     SYNOPSIS
         Gets details about a single cache or all caches in the specified resource group or all caches in the current subscription.

     SYNTAX
-        Get-AzureRmRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]
+        Get-AzRedisCache [-Name <String>] [-ResourceGroupName <String>] [<CommonParameters>]

     DESCRIPTION
-        The Get-AzureRmRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
-If both ResourceGroupName and Name parameters are provided then Get-AzureRmRedisCache will return details about the specific cache name provided.
+        The Get-AzRedisCache cmdlet gets the details about a cache or caches depending on input parameters.
+If both ResourceGroupName and Name parameters are provided then Get-AzRedisCache will return details about the specific cache name provided.

         If only ResourceGroupName is provided than it will return details about all caches in the specified resource group.